Stanford rallies to beat Louisville 78-63, reach Final Four

-SAN ANTONIO (AP) — Lexie Hull scored 21 points and Stanford reached the Final Four by rallying for a 78-63 victory over Louisville on Tuesday night.
+Lexie Hull had 21 points, Ashten Prechtel scored each of her 16 in the second half and Stanford reached the Final Four by rallying for a 78-63 victory over Louisville on Tuesday night.

+“To play a second half and beat them by 27 really says a lot about how hard people were playing,” VanDerveer said.
+“How much they wanted to do it for each other.
+They were willing to listen to me, My dad would always say it’s not the start of the race, but the finish.”

 Next up for the top-seeded Cardinal is South Carolina on Friday night in a rematch of the 2017 national semifinals.
 Stanford dropped that one 62-53, ending its previous appearance in the Final Four.
 UConn and Arizona meet in the other national semifinal.

 Stanford (29-2) trailed by 12 midway through the third quarter before scoring 13 consecutive points to take its first lead since early in the game.
+Prechtel was a big part of that success after she didn’t play in the first half.

+“Ashten was a two-way player, her 3 was the shot that just said alright we’re back,” VanDerveer said.
+“We can win this game.
+Really exciting to see her play well.
+She’s been doing great things for us all year.
+She really picked a great time to shine.”

-The teams traded baskets the rest of the period and No 2 seed Louisville (26-4) was up 50-48 heading into the final quarter.
+The teams traded baskets the rest of the period, and No 2 seed Louisville (26-4) was up 50-48 heading into the final quarter.

 The Cardinal scored the first 10 points of the fourth to go up 58-50.
-That run was capped by Kiana Williams’ 3-pointer.
+The run was started by a Prechtel 3-pointer.

+“For sure, it was tough not to play in the first half.
+I was nervous,” Prechtel said.
+“We didn’t want to go home.
+Coming out of halftime, there was urgency.”

+Louisville coach Jeff Walz said the move to put Prechtel in was the key to Stanford’s win.

+“What a great substitution that was.
+She changed the entire game,” Walz said.
+“Her 15 minutes, she’s plus-27 on the plus-and-minus side.
+She won the game for them. … She was remarkable there in the second half.”

+Kiana Williams capped the burst with a 3-pointer.
 The San Antonio native had a rough start to the game, missing 11 of her first 12 shots.
 She finally got going offensively, hitting four shots in a row to help Stanford build its lead.

+“I just had to change my mentality.
+I was forcing things, I wanted it too bad,” Williams said.
+“I didn’t let the game come to me.
+Tara got on me, my coaches got on me, and my teammates picked me up.
+I just had to change my mentality coming back in the second half.”

 Stanford was up 68-60 with just over 3 minutes left when Williams hit a step-back 3 that sealed the victory.
 She finished with 14 points.

-The win moves the Cardinal one step closer to getting coach Tara VanDerveer her first national championship since 1992 and No. 3 overall.
-Now the Cardinal have reached a 14th Final Four.
+The win moves the Cardinal one step closer to VanDerveer’s first national championship since 1992 and No. 3 overall.

-The loss potentially ends the stellar collegiate career of All-America guard Dana Evans, who could decide to return next year since the NCAA awarded all players an extra year of eligibility this year because of the coronavirus pandemic.
+The loss ended the stellar collegiate career of All-America guard Dana Evans.
 The senior guard scored 24 points for Louisville, but got little help on offense.

+“I’m going to go on and enter my name into the WNBA draft,” Evans said.
+“My senior year was everything I asked for except a national championship.”

 Louisville had been playing stifling defense the entire tournament.
 Coming into Tuesday night’s game, the Cardinals were allowing a tournament-low 46 points a game and teams were shooting just 29.5% against them.